Jump To Navigation

 $533,505

 Klein & Wilson represented an elderly partner who was cheated by his other partners, some of whom are family members.
 Klein & Wilson only stepped into the case after the client lost faith in the attorney handling the matter.
-In a bitterly fought arbitration, Klein & Wilson received a recovery for their client in the amount of $533,505 plus attorneys' fees.
+In a bitterly fought arbitration, Klein & Wilson recovered $533,505 plus attorneys’ fees.

 (Settlement)